 When should I sign up for a meal plan?

 All incoming students are automatically enrolled in the Any 20 unless they indicate otherwise.
 This plan offers 20 meals a week.
-We recommend that all first-year students participate in the Any 20.
+We recommend that all new students participate in the Any 20.
 Learn more about meal plans at Dickinson.
 For more information, check out Dickinson Dining Services which will tell you where the office is located and how to obtain and use your student ID card.

 What is my mailing address?